Do Go On - 345 - Dame Julie Andrews

 They had some differing views in the war.

-Both of her parents remarried.
+Both of her parents remarried her father married woman named Winifred,

-Her father married a woman named Winifred, who was a war widow and worked at the same factory that Ted worked at.
+who was a war widow and worked at the same factory that Ted worked at.

 That's where Andrews comes from.